Multifractal analysis of complex networks: Introduction

-It has been shown that many real complex networks share distinct characteristics that differ in many ways from random and regular networks \cite{LeeJung2006, GuoCai2009}.
-Three fundamental properties of real complex networks have attracted much attention recently: the small-world property \cite{ER1960, Milgram1967}, the scale-free property [6-8], and the self-similarity \cite{Song2005}.
-The small-world property means that the average shortest path length between vertices in the network is short, usually scaling logarithmically with the size $N$ of the network \cite {GuoCai2009}.
-A famous example is the so-called \emph{six degrees of separation} in social networks \cite{Milgram1967}.
-A large number of real networks are referred to as \emph{scale-free} because the probability distribution $P(k)$ of the number of links per node (also known as the degree distribution) satisfies a power law $P(k)\sim k^{-\gamma }$ with the degree exponent $\gamma $ varying in the range $2<\gamma <3$ \cite{AJB1999}.
-In view of their small-world property, it was believed that complex networks are not self-similar under a length-scale transformation.
-After analyzing a variety of real complex networks, Song \textit{et al.} \cite{Song2005} found that they consist of self-repeating patterns on all length scales, i.e., they have \emph{self-similar structures}.
-In order to unfold the self-similar property of complex networks, Song \textit{et al.} \cite {Song2005} calculated their fractal dimension, a known useful characteristic of complex fractal sets [9-11], and found that the box-counting method is a proper tool for further investigations of network properties.
+It has been shown that many real complex networks share distinct characteristics that differ in many ways from random and regular networks.$^{\cite{LeeJung2006, GuoCai2009}}$ Three fundamental properties of real complex networks have attracted much attention recently: the small-world property,$^{\cite{ER1960, Milgram1967}}$ the scale-free property,$^{[6-8]}$ and the self-similarity.$^{\cite{Song2005}}$ The small-world property means that the average shortest path length between vertices in the network is short, usually scaling logarithmically with the size $N$ of the network.$^{\cite{GuoCai2009}}$ A famous example is the so-called \emph{six degrees of separation} in social networks.$^{\cite{Milgram1967}}$ A large number of real networks are referred to as \emph{scale-free} because the probability distribution $P(k)$ of the number of links per node (also known as the degree distribution) satisfies a power law $P(k)\sim k^{-\gamma }$ with the degree exponent $\gamma $ varying in the range $2<\gamma <3$.$^{\cite{AJB1999}}$ In view of their small-world property, it was believed that complex networks are not self-similar under a length-scale transformation.
+After analyzing a variety of real complex networks, Song \textit{et al.}$^{\cite{Song2005}}$ found that they consist of self-repeating patterns on all length scales, i.e., they have \emph{self-similar structures}.
+In order to unfold the self-similar property of complex networks, Song \textit{et al.}$^{\cite{Song2005}}$ calculated their fractal dimension, a known useful characteristic of complex fractal sets,$^{[9-11]}$ and found that the box-counting method is a proper tool for further investigations of network properties.
 Because a concept of metric on graphs is not as straightforward as the Euclidean metric on Euclidean spaces, the computation of the fractal dimension of networks via a box-counting approach is much more complicated than the traditional box-counting algorithm for fractal sets in Euclidean spaces.
-Song \textit{et al.} \cite{Song2007} developed a more involved algorithm to calculate the fractal dimension of complex networks.
-Then Kim \textit{et al.} \cite{Kim2007} proposed an improved algorithm by considering the skeleton of networks.
-Zhou \textit{et al.} \cite{ZhouJiang2007} proposed an alternative algorithm, based on the edge-covering box counting, to explore the self-similarity of complex cellular networks.
-Later on, a ball-covering approach \cite{GaoHu2008} and an approach defined by the scaling property of the volume \cite{GuoCai2009, Shanker2007} were proposed for calculating the fractal dimension of complex networks.
+Actually Eguiluz \textit{et al.}$^{\cite{Eguiluz2003}}$ introduced appropriate definitions of dimensions in order to characterize the fractal properties of complex networks in 2003.
+Song \textit{et al.}$^{\cite{Song2007}}$ developed a more involved algorithm to calculate the fractal dimension of complex networks.
+Then Kim \textit{et al.}$^{\cite{Kim2007}}$ proposed an algorithm by considering the skeleton of networks.
+Zhou \textit{et al.}$^{\cite{ZhouJiang2007}}$ proposed an alternative algorithm, based on the edge-covering box counting, to explore the self-similarity of complex cellular networks.
+Later on, a ball-covering approach$^{\cite{GaoHu2008}}$ and an approach defined by the scaling property of the volume$^{\cite{GuoCai2009, Shanker2007}}$ were proposed for calculating the fractal dimension of complex networks.
+Recently fractality and percolation transition,$^{\cite{Rozenfeld2009}}$ fractal transition$^{\cite{Rozenfeld2010}}$ in complex networks, properties of scale-free Koch network$^{\cite{LiuKong2010}}$ were studied.